-Pour boiling water over the tomatoes, skin them, drain off all juice, put in a kettle and let them come slowly to a boil.
-Let boil for ten minutes, dip out half the liquid.
+Pour boiling water over the tomatoes, skin them, drain off all juice, put in a kettle, and let them slowly come to a boil.
+Let boil for ten minutes, then dip out half the liquid.
 Put the boiling tomatoes in cans, and seal quickly.